chriskaschner/Udacity_ML_Nanodegree/Project 5 - Brand Recognition/Report/project_report.md

 We started with a discussion of how being able to identify problems with your products would permit a company to contact and resolve issues for customers.
 So how does our model perform on images of shoes that may require intervention?

 ![BadShoes](PictureGrid04.png)

+From these results I would say that the model does a good job identifying the brands in the above photos and would provide the ability to find a customers image without any other information.

 <!-- In this section, you will need to provide some form of visualization that emphasizes an important quality about the project.
 It is much more free-form, but should reasonably support a significant result or characteristic about the problem that you want to discuss.
 Questions to ask yourself when writing this section:
 - _Have you visualized a relevant or important quality about the problem, dataset, input data, or results?_